 Subject to the provisions of this agreement, the Association recognizes the Board's rights and responsibilities as contained in the Board of Education of Charles County policies, rules, regulations, and procedures.
-The State Board of Education bylaws and declarative judgments, and the Annotated Code of Maryland (Education Article).
+The State Board of Education bylaws and declarative judgments, and the Annotated Code of Maryland (Education Article) including the non-negotiable portions of the Blueprint for Maryland's Future.
 Copies of the Education Article of Maryland, the Board of Education of Charles County policies, and the State Board Bylaws are available on their respective websites.